Cookies on the Gambling Commission website

 Gifts and hospitality

-46. If you have any doubts about the proper course of action to take when giving or receiving hospitality, it is your responsibility to discuss the issue with your manager in the first instance, or the Head of Finance.
+56. If you have any doubts about the proper course of action to take when giving or receiving hospitality, it is your responsibility to discuss the issue with your manager in the first instance, or the Head of Governance.

 Receipt of gifts or cash

-47. Generally the offer of any gift, reward or benefit arising out of your duties as an employee of the Commission should be politely refused with the explanation that public servants are not permitted to accept such offers.
+58. Generally the offer of any gift, reward or benefit arising out of your duties as an employee of the Commission should be politely refused with the explanation that public servants are not permitted to accept such offers.
 Where refusal would clearly be impractical, or cause offence to the donor (for example a representative of a foreign government or similar) you should let the donor know that the gift is being accepted on behalf of the Commission for retention in the office.
-Such gifts must be handed into the Commission for office use or subsequent disposal.
+Such gifts must be handed to the Commission’s Head of Governance for office use or subsequent disposal.

-50. Details of any gift you have accepted (including those with a value of less than £10) must be notified immediately to the Head of Finance on the standard Hospitality declaration form.
-A public register of gifts and hospitality will be maintained by the Head of Finance showing all notified gifts and hospitality accepted with a value greater than £10.
-Unsolicited gifts passed on to charity with the donor’s knowledge should also be notified to the Head of Finance.
+61. Details of any gift you have accepted or provided (including those with a value of less than £10) must be notified immediately to the Governance team via TOPDesk (under Finance).
+A public register of gifts and hospitality will be maintained by the Governance team showing all notified gifts and hospitality accepted or provided with a value greater than £10.
+Unsolicited gifts passed on to charity with the donor’s knowledge should also be notified to the Head of Governance.

-51. Employees should not accept cash or other form of monetary payment under any circumstances from actual or prospective licensees, or from current contractors, or those seeking to become contractors.
-The only exception to this is the collection of fees which are received by the Finance team as part of their accounts receivable duties.
+62. Employees should not accept cash or any other form of monetary payment under any circumstances from actual or prospective licensees, or from current contractors, or those seeking to become contractors.

 Receipt of hospitality

-53. With the exception of modest hospitality invitations (with an estimated value of £10 or less) acceptance of hospitality invitations should first be cleared by a Director or Programme Director.
-As noted in paragraph 50, hospitality, even if modest, must not be accepted from actual or prospective licensees or from current contractors or those seeking to become contractors.
-Any working lunches, for example during a corporate inspection must be paid for.
-To ensure transparency in the Commission’s affairs, all hospitality received must be recorded in the Commission’s hospitality register.
-Any hospitality you have accepted (including that with a value of less than £10) must be notified immediately to the Head of Finance on the standard form Hospitality declaration form.
-The only exception is tea/coffee/soft drinks accepted in the course of a working visit.
+64. With the exception of modest hospitality invitations (with an estimated value of £10 or less) acceptance of hospitality invitations should first be cleared by a Director.
+Hospitality, even if modest, must not be accepted from actual or prospective licensees or from current contractors or those seeking to become contractors.
+Any working lunches, for example during a corporate inspection, must be paid for.
+To ensure transparency in the Commission’s affairs, all hospitality received must be recorded in the Commission’s Hospitality Register.
+Any hospitality you have accepted (including that with a value of less than £10) must be notified immediately to the Governance team via TOPDesk (under Finance).
+The only exception is tea, coffee, and soft drinks accepted in the course of a working visit.

 Offer of hospitality by Gambling Commission employees